castillosebastian/castillocs/content/posts/documents_qa/index.en.md

 In essence, Llama 2 represents a significant step forward in the development of LLMs, especially for chat and dialogue applications.
 The emphasis on safety and the detailed documentation provided aim to ensure that the community can use and further develop these models responsibly.
 More details in: https://ai.meta.com/research/publications/llama-2-open-foundation-and-fine-tuned-chat-models/
 {{< /admonition >}}

 A primary challenge in implementing the described solution on a personal-type CPU (4 processors and 12GB of RAM) is the size of the models.
-For this reason, in Version 1 of our solution, we worked with the following specifications: for embedding operations (on 'C' and 'p') we used the all-MiniLM-L6-v2 model that produces a dense 384-dimensional vector space.
-For the 'r' answer generation operation, we worked with a quantized version of Llama 2, 7b, 8-bit (an exploratory attempt was made with the 13 billion parameter model, thwarted by lack of RAM).
+For this reason, in Version 1 of our solution, we worked with the following specifications: for embedding operations (on `C` and `p`) we used the all-MiniLM-L6-v2 model that produces a dense 384-dimensional vector space.
+For the `r` answer generation operation, we worked with a quantized version of Llama 2, 7b, 8-bit (an exploratory attempt was made with the 13 billion parameter model, thwarted by lack of RAM).
 Similarity operations are performed using the FAISS library for efficient similarity search among dense vectors.

 ## Evaluation